henon/GitSharp/README.txt

     * Read objects from shared repositories

     * Write loose commits, trees, blobs.

-    * Write blobs from local files or Java InputStreams.

-    * Read blobs as Java InputStreams.

     * Copy trees to local directory, or local directory to a tree.